 How does your diet impact your hormones?

-Did you know that the human body is almost entirely made up of microbes – in fact the average human is home to over 100 trillion microbes meaning that we’re around 90% microbes and only 10% human!1 These microbes are spread everywhere throughout your body but today one group in particular should take centre stage – your gut microbes.
+Did you know that the human body is almost entirely made up of microbes – in fact, the average human is home to over 100 trillion microbes meaning that we’re around 90% microbes and only 10% human!1 These microbes are spread everywhere throughout your body but today one group, in particular, should take centre stage – your gut microbes.

 Now, you’ve probably heard me speak about your gut microbes or ‘gut flora’ before.
 This collection of friendly bacteria helps to support a number of functions throughout your body, from supporting your metabolism to maintaining your immune system – remember, over 70% of your immune cells are found in your gut!

-As research is starting to realise, your gut bacteria also plays a valuable, more direct role when it comes to your hormones.
+As research is starting to realise, your gut bacteria also play a valuable, more direct role when it comes to your hormones.
 Certain types of microbes, such as estrobolome, can assist with the metabolism of hormones such as oestrogen, which can prevent excess oestrogen from circulating in your system, causing issues such as oestrogen dominant PMS symptoms.2

 Your population of friendly bacteria is extremely dependant on what you eat – eat the right foods and create the right gut environment and your friendly bacteria will flourish but if you eat a diet that’s rich in refined sugars, processed meats and unhealthy fats then your friendly bacteria will quickly become dominated by unfriendly bacteria which can lead to all sorts of nasty symptoms and possibly even a hormonal imbalance!